on a first come, first served basis.

 All participants at the Creative Musicians Retreat take classes (The Walden School Musicianship Course, seminars on Contemporary Topics, courses in electronic music), sing in chorus, attend workshops in improvisation, hear concerts, and participate in Composers Forums.
 Private lessons, coachings and master classes are also offered.
 Our Composer-In-Residence is on campus all week, moderating three Composers Forums, conducting master classes, and giving private composition lessons.
 In 2017, we welcome Annie Gosfield.

-The faculty for the Creative Musicians Retreat (CMR) are drawn from veteran faculty of Walden’s renowned Young Musicians Program and Teacher Training Institute.
-They have all had extensive training through Walden’s Teacher Training Institute and are a diverse mix of improvisers, composers, performers and music scholars.
-All are acclaimed members of The Walden School faculty.
+The faculty for the Creative Musicians Retreat is drawn from veteran faculty of Walden’s renowned Young Musicians Program.
+They are a diverse mix of improvisers, composers, performers, and music scholars.

 Visiting Artists reside at Walden for the duration of the Creative Musicians Retreat.
 They kick off the week with a concert of new music and then work with participants in a stimulating workshop environment.
 We welcome Artists-in-Residence Steven Beck (piano) and Matthew Gold (percussion), and the Mivos Quartet returns as our Ensemble-in-Residence.

 Participants can choose one or more focus areas: composer, choral, performance, or pedagogy.
 See the curriculum page for more information.